 IMT is a unique method of health care that was developed by Sharon W. Giammatteo, PT PhD.
 Dr. Giammatteo studied with leaders of various forms of manual therapy around the world and combined what she had learned into one discipline.
-She also applied treatments across new systems in the body and developed revolutionary treatment methods of her own.
+She also applied treatments across multiple systems in the body and developed revolutionary treatment methods of her own.
 As a result, IMT is a comprehensive form of manual therapy that treats causes, not just the symptoms, and addresses all the systems of the body.

-“IMT treatment techniques are manual (hands-on), and generally involve gentle manipulative techniques to promote tissue repair, normalize structure and restore function.
+“IMT treatment techniques are manual (hands-on), and generally involve gentle manipulative techniques that promote tissue repair, normalize structure and restore function.
 Unique to IMT is the integration of manual therapy techniques for all systems in the body (ie. bone, nerve, fascia, muscle, organ, lymph and circulatory systems).
 As each tissue type in the body has unique requirements for healing, tissue specific techniques are used to yield optimal results.
 Often, multiple systems are addressed to facilitate recovery, as a dysfunction in one system may influence or be influenced by a problem in another system.
 To illustrate, consider a patient with chronic shoulder pain.
-Upon being assessed, to determine which structures were contributing to their pain and/or dysfunction, treatment would ensue for the affected systems.
+Upon being assessed, to determine which structures are contributing to their pain and/or dysfunction, treatment would ensue for the affected systems.
 As determined by the diagnostic findings, this may include treatment for muscles, fascia, joints, bones, nerves, circulatory vessels, lymphatic structures and/or organs.
-The order in which the involved systems would be treated would be determined by the diagnostic findings.
-It includes many manual techniques, such as muscle energy techniques, myfascial release, neurofascial release, advanced strain-counterstrain, neural tension techniques, visceral mobilization and craniosacral therapy.
-Ultimately, IMT is the integration of techniques to assess and address all systems in the body.”
+The order in which the involved systems would be treated would be determined by the findings.
+IMT includes many manual techniques, such as muscle energy techniques, myofascial release, neurofascial release, advanced strain-counterstrain, neural tension techniques, visceral mobilization and craniosacral therapy.
+Ultimately, IMT is the integration of techniques that assess and address all systems in the body.”
 CenterIMT.com

 How does Integrative Manual Therapy work?